Tavistock: Late modern period

 By 1800, cloth was heading the same way as tin had done a century earlier, but copper was starting to be copiously mined in the area, to such an extent that by 1817 the Tavistock Canal had been dug (most of the labour being performed by French prisoners of war from the Napoleonic Wars) to carry copper to Morwellham Quay on the River Tamar, where it could be loaded into sailing ships.
 In 1822 the old fairs were abolished in favour of six fairs on the second Wednesday in May, July, September, October, November and December.
+The population in the 1841 census was 4,622 inhabitants.

 In the mid-19th century, with nearby Devon Great Consols mine at Blanchdown one of the biggest copper mining operations in the world, Tavistock was booming again, reputedly earning the 7th Duke of Bedford alone over £2,000,000.
 A statue in copper of the 7th Duke stands in Guildhall Square.
-The Duke built a 50,000 imperial gallon (230 m³) reservoir to supply the town in 1845, as well as a hundred miners' houses at the southern end of town, between 1845 and 1855.
+The Duke built a 50,000 imperial gallon (230 m3) reservoir to supply the town in 1845, as well as a hundred miners' houses at the southern end of town, between 1845 and 1855.
 There is a strong, recognisable vernacular "Bedford style" of design, exemplified most strikingly in Tavistock Town Hall and "Bedford Cottages" ubiquitous across Tavistock and much of the local area to the north and west, where the Bedfords had their estate and summer "cottage" at Endsleigh House and Gardens, which since 2005 is the Hotel Endsleigh run by Alex Polizzi.

 Tavistock was deprived of one member of Parliament in 1867 and finally disenfranchised in 1885.
 The railway came to the town in 1859, with connections to the Great Western Railway and the London and South Western Railway (LSWR).
 At around this time the centre of town was substantially and ruthlessly remodelled by the 7th Duke of Bedford, including the construction of the current town hall and Pannier Market buildings, and the widening of the Abbey Bridge, first built in 1764, and a new Drake Road ramped up northwards from Bedford Square to the LSWR station.
 Tavistock North railway station opened to much acclaim and fanfare in 1890.
 The population had peaked at around 9,000.
 By 1901 the population had halved, recorded as 4,728.
 In 1968, following the Beeching Report, Tavistock Station closed, and in 1999 English Heritage listed the building as Grade II.
-Buses provide public transport links with services to Plymouth and local areas.

-Kelly College, a co-educational public school, to the north-east of the town, was founded by Admiral Benedictus Marwood Kelly, and opened in 1877 for the education of his descendants and the orphan sons of naval officers, and is a pastiche of the Bedford and High Victorian styles of building.
+Kelly College, a co-educational public school, to the north-east of the town was founded by Admiral Benedictus Marwood Kelly.
+It opened in 1877 for the education of his descendants and the orphan sons of naval officers, and is a pastiche of the Bedford and High Victorian styles of building.
 It later amalgamated with Mount House to form Mount Kelly Foundation.